WHO IS A PERMANENT RESIDENT?

 WHO IS ELIGIBLE?

 Additionally, there are numerous other ways to obtain permanent residency on your own without UW-Madison sponsorship.
-The most common ways are by a petition you file that prove national interest or exceptional ability, sponsorship by a qualifying family member, investors, religious workers, asylum, and the diversity lottery.
+Many individuals work with a private attorney to do this.
+The most common ways are:

 HOW DO I REQUEST THAT UW-MADISON SPONSOR PR FOR ME?